Breakthrough Artist Award

 * Please ensure you are on/ register through the Toronto Arts Foundation Nomination portal and not Toronto Arts Council’s TAC Grants Online.

-Selection Procedure: An Awards Assessment Panel of up to 10 members will review nomination profiles and select a shortlist and recipient recommendation for this award.
-Toronto Arts Foundation’s Board of Directors will make final determinations.
-Each panel is comprised of participants who are practitioners of the arts, organizers, programmers, producers, curators, critics, commentators and lay specialists.
+Selection Procedure: An award panel of up to 10 assessors selected by the Award Manager will review nominations and recommend a shortlist and a recipient for final approval by Toronto Arts Foundation’s Board of Directors.
+Participants in each panel include practitioners of the arts, organizers, programmers, producers, curators, critics, commentators and lay specialists.
+Panelists must have recognized expertise, credibility, and experience along with a sense of history and perspective.

 This award is presented in recognition of a body of creative accomplishment, rather than for specific works or achievements.
 In addition to specific requirements for each award, deliberations will be guided by the following assessment criteria: artistic strength and achievement; strength of the candidate’s artistic goals and objectives; contribution to the development of arts and culture in Toronto; and the candidate’s overall public impact including public engagement and animation.

-Contact Info: For questions, please contact Christy DiFelice, Award Program Manager, by email at christy[at]torontoartscouncil[dot]org.
+Contact Info: For questions, please contact Jaclyn Rodrigues at jaclyn[at]torontoarts[dot]org.

 Click here to see all of our awards.